Birmingham Amputation and Dismemberment Injury Lawyer

 In all the cases we handle, we make a point of claiming compensation for future medical treatment, specifically for the costs associated with replacement prosthetics.
 Additionally, advances in medical technology and robotics may make future prosthetic devices much more helpful to amputees.
 For example, medical prosthesis manufacturers have recently developed bionic arms that are activated by brain signals.
 So, providing for future medical bills is all the more important as technology advances.

 Although money itself can never end the pain, discomfort and loss of mobility caused by the loss of a limb, adequate compensation for future lost wages and medical care can provide a degree of financial support for the life expectancy of the client.
-Give Drake Law firm a call if you have sustained a dismemberment injury from a work accident, defective product or car accident.
-Our Birmingham amputation attorneys will work with you to explore all possible avenues of recovery.
+Contact a Birmingham personal injury lawyer if you have sustained a dismemberment injury from a work accident, defective product or car accident.
+Call (205) 970-0800 and our Birmingham amputation injury attorneys will work with you to explore all possible avenues of recovery.